 A simple, nutritious and healing menu for your dog is chicken, rice and pumpkin.

-A great way to prepare your rice is with the broth from the chicken.
+A great way to prepare your rice is with the broth from the chicken as long as it is sodium-free (no salt added).
 This will add flavor and nutrition to your rice.

 If you prepare a large amount of chicken and rice, you can freeze the cooked food and then thaw what you need each day.

 At first, feed the same amount of homemade dog food as you fed store bought food.
 Increase or decrease the amount you give if you find your dog is gaining or losing weight.
 As soon as your dog's digestive issues get better, start to add a little of his kibble to each serving, gradually increasing it while decreasing the chicken and rice amount.